pablohenrique/iamar/README.md

 IAMAR Hackathon Project
 =====================

 This is an ionic based project.
+It was used to create a project for the IAMAR organization.
+This porject won the second place on IAMAR Hackathon.

 ## Using this project